Categories

 By Tamsin Burland

-Tamsin Burland spent 25 years in research and research management, working at 5 different universities and research establishments, before moving to Jisc in 2015.
-She is Head of Product in the Research Team, and has a specific focus on supporting Jisc members in the procurement and effective deployment of research information management systems.
-Her team are responsible for managing and operating the Jisc Repositories Dynamic Purchasing System, Publications Router and the UK ORCID Consortium services.
+Tamsin Burland spent 25 years in research and research management, working at 5 different establishments, before moving to Jisc in 2015.
+She is currently Head of Product in the Research Management Team with specific focus on supporting Jisc members in the procurement and effective deployment of research information management systems.
+Her team are responsible for managing and operating the Jisc Research Management Systems Dynamic Purchasing System, Research systems consultancy service, Publications Router and the UK ORCID Consortium services.